EmpaEconversion/aurora-cycler-manager/README.md

 ### Jobs

 Aurora cycler manager can be used to control and submit experiments to Biologic and Neware cyclers.
-Biologic cyclers are controlled through `tomato`, and Neware through a Python API.

-Jobs can be either be submitted with a cycler-specific file (e.g. xml protocols for Neware).
+Jobs can be submitted with a cycler-specific file (e.g. .xml or .mps).

-Alternatively, a `unicycler` universal .json protocol can be used, which is converted to the appropriate format on submission. `unicycler` protocols can currently be converted to Neware .xml, `tomato` .json, and `PyBaMM` experiments.
-It is particularly useful for generating Neware .xml which can be difficult to define programmatically.
+Alternatively, a `unicycler` universal .json protocol can be used, which is converted to the appropriate format on submission.

 Experiments can use C-rates and the program will automatically calculate the current required based on the sample information in the database.

 ### Data harvesting

-Data is automatically gathered from cyclers.
-Harvesters are also available to download data from Biologic's EC-Lab.

-The program converts all incoming filetypes to one open standard - accepts Biologic .mpr, `tomato` .json, Neware .ndax, and Neware .xlsx.
+Data is automatically gathered from cyclers, all incoming files are converted to one open standard - accepts Biologic .mpr, Neware .ndax, Neware .xlsx, and tomato .json.
 Raw time-series data is converted to a hdf5 file including provenance tracked metadata.

+Data is converted using [`NewareNDA`](https://github.com/d-cogswell/NewareNDA) and [`yadg`](https://github.com/dgbowl/yadg), processing the raw binary data directly.
+This is much faster and more space efficient than exporting to text or Excel formats from these cyclers.

 ### Analysis